allemas/jdk-22/README.md

 ```

 We find here a new StructuredTaskScope here, in a try/catch block, findUser and fetchOrder are forked in the StructuredTaskScope,
-As in the first example, these task are executed in parallel but here we can use the API to call join method and throw an exception if something go wrong.
+As in the first example, these tasks are executed in parallel but here we can use the API to call join methods and throw an exception if something goes wrong.

-ErrorHandling, Cancelation, clarity and observability are guaranties by the StructuredTaskScope class API.
+ErrorHandling, Cancelation, clarity and observability are guarantees by the StructuredTaskScope class API.
-If en exception occur the API is propagate the error and cancel the other thread.
+If an exception occurs the API will propagate the error and cancel the other thread.

 StructuredTaskScope don't come alone, principally:
-- StructuredTaskScope create a new (virtual) thread for each subtask.
+- StructuredTaskScope creates a new (virtual) thread for each subtask.
 A subtask can create its own nested StructuredTaskScope to fork its own subtasks, thus creating a hierarchy.
-- Shutdown policies deal with concurrent subtasks it is common to use short-circuiting patterns to avoid doing unnecessary work.
+- Shutdown policies deal with concurrent subtasks.
+It is common to use short-circuiting patterns to avoid doing unnecessary work.
 - Processing results : allow to manage composite results and permit processing subtasks results.

 I'll let you discover the rest with Fan-in scenarios and Custom shutdown policies [here](https://openjdk.org/jeps/462#Custom-shutdown-policies)

-This is the first time I summarize JDK release, hope you enjoy it and you discover new things.
+This is the first time I summarize the JDK release, hope you enjoy it and you discover new things.
-If I made mistake let me know and contact me, nobody is perfect.
+If I made a mistake let me know and contact me, nobody is perfect.
 See you next release :)